igorski/zCanvas/README.md

 # Live Demos

-You can view some basic features in the down-and-dirty demos here, note the demos were written in ES5 without the use of any libraries (other than RequireJS to load zCanvas), to make them instantly available to the browser:
+You can view some basic features in the down-and-dirty demos here.
+Note the demos were written in ES5 without the use of any libraries (other than RequireJS to load a transpiled zCanvas), just to make them instantly available to even the oldest of browsers:

 ### Game demos